DentalCare Logo

 The items listed below may be visible “outward indicators” during an appointment visit.
 These along with the emotional and personality characteristics may warrant suspicion and prompt reporting to authorities.
 Medical history documentation becomes very important in making a diagnosis but also in rendering assistance legally for the victim.

-It may be obvious that the person is from another country and they speak a different language.
+It may be obvious that the person is from another country, and they speak a different language.
 This factor needs to be addressed and it becomes important that the personnel find someone who can act as an interpreter for the person who may be a victim.
 Not only can a conversation be misinterpreted, but cultural norms come into play during the interaction.
 If the office has made contact with those on a local level and is trauma informed, there is often someone who can be provided that speaks the person’s native language.
 The national organizations such as The National Human Trafficking Hotline have interpreters available and can assist.
+The organization has someone who can speak the language of the victim.

 • Recent migration or relocation to the area, indicated at times by a different language spoken.